eventtus/uniqueness/README.md

 `:scope` scopes, defines the `ActiveRecord` `scope` applied before calculating the `position` field value.
 Defaults to __[]__

+To generate a unique-random on the fly `Uniqueness.generate` that will produce a random field for you.

+You can also pass some options `Uniqueness.generate(type: :human)`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.